1947 Chicago Cardinals season

 The 1947 Chicago Cardinals season was the franchise's 28th season in the National Football League.
 The Cardinals won the second NFL championship in team history against the Philadelphia Eagles.
 The team was led by its "Million Dollar Backfield" of Elmer Angsman, Charley Trippi, Paul Christman, and Pat Harder.
+It was quite a turnaround for a franchise who was riding a 19-game losing streak just two years earlier.

-The Cardinals, however, wouldn't win another playoff game for an NFL record 51 years.
-As of the end of 2022, this is the team's last league championship.
-This championship drought is currently the longest active one in American professional sports.
-Until the 2018 season 71 years later, this and 1949 also marked the last time the Cardinals beat the Green Bay Packers on the road.
+The Cards would win the Western Division again in 1948 but lose the Championship Game to the Eagles; it would be another 26 years until the now St. Louis Cardinals would win another division title.
+Also, it would be over half a century (and two franchise shifts) until the Cardinals would win another playoff game, in 1998; an NFL-record 51 years.
+As of the end of 2024, this remains the team's last NFL title, the longest active "championship drought" in American professional sports.

 The last remaining active member of the 1947 Chicago Cardinals was Charley Trippi, who retired after the 1955 season.